profile-pic

 AI-interview Questions & Answers

-Yeah.
 Myself, Raju.
-I am having around 22 years of IT experience in, software development.
-And, uh, and, uh, out of which 20 years is in Java, um, currently working as a legal Java developer in the company in Cochin.
-Technology stack is, uh, Spring Java.
-Java 11, Spring, Spring Boot, Spring Data, ODP, Apache Kafka.
-Yeah.
-That's about myself.
+I have around 22 years of IT experience in software development.
+And out of which 20 years is in Java.
+Currently, I am working as a Java developer in the company in Cochin.
+The technology stack is Spring Java.
+Java 11, Spring Boot, Spring Data, ODP, Apache Kafka.

-Yeah.
-Typically, we can use spring security, uh, using, uh, the basic authentication as well as we can use open authentication for AUTH 2.
-Spring Security is well integrated with this third party integration also.
-So I would recommend we can, uh, secure this restful endpoints using Spring Security.
-And, uh, so in hope, we can we can use JWT JSON Web Tokens.
-Uh, So we can get the client ID and client secret from the JWT and then we can authenticate the client which is in, uh, hitting the restful end point.
+Typically, we can use Spring Security, using the basic authentication as well as open authentication for OAuth 2.
+Spring Security is well integrated with third-party integrations also.
+So, I would recommend securing this RESTful endpoints using Spring Security.
+And, in hope, we can use JWT, JSON Web Tokens.
+So, we can get the client ID and client secret from the JWT and then authenticate the client which is hitting the RESTful endpoint.

 Yeah.
-Typically, we can use database related transaction.
-Uh we can uh have save points and we can roll back that.
-Uh, but, uh, spring comes with a transaction, uh, well integrated with the transaction, uh, integration with JTA.
-So we can have, uh, Sprint based, uh, transaction, uh, levels and we can, uh, roll we can interview we can also implement that, uh, rollback strategy using Spring Transaction Management.
+Typically, we can use database-related transactions.
+We can have save points and roll back that.
+However, Spring comes with a transaction that is well integrated with JTA.
+So we can have Spring-based transactions with multiple levels and roll back.
+We can also implement a rollback strategy using Spring Transaction Management.

-Yeah.
 I like the previous question.
-Uh we can introduce print transactional manager.
-Uh I think with at the right uh, with annotation transactional, we can have, uh, transaction at the method level.
-And then, uh, Yeah.
-We can introduce that asset properties of that transaction, uh, in Spring Boot.
-So typically in a Spring Boot with MySQL or any RDBMS integration, we can introduce this using the spring at the API level.
+We can introduce a print transactional manager.
+I think with the right annotation, transactional, we can have transactions at the method level.
+And then, yes.
+We can introduce the asset properties of that transaction in Spring Boot.
+So typically in a Spring Boot with MySQL or any RDBMS integration, we can introduce this using the Spring API at the level.

-Yeah.
-Using Spring framework, I think uh the Rust uh Rust based application uh-uh interview with sprint security, we can have a low latency and very, uh, very lightweight and high through throughput Java application.
-Uh, because, uh, typically we can introduce JSON based data transfer.
+Using Spring framework, I think the Rust based application interview with sprint security, we can have a low latency and very lightweight and high throughput Java application.
+Because typically we can introduce JSON based data transfer.
 So it is very lightweight.
-So I think we can introduce spring based, a spring rest, uh, framework.
-Uh Spring Spring based Rust, uh, Rust based Rust application so that, uh, that is one way to design a low latency high throughput.
-And coming to, uh, the database side, I think if it is not much required with the if if the relationship is not much mandatory, then we can go with, uh, NoSQL.
-That again give very fast results uh search results and the database insertion is also very fast because the NoSQL is also like a JSON format.
-So very it is very lightweight and but typically, uh, we have to consider about the security as well as the uh managing of the applications.
+I think we can introduce Spring based, a Spring REST framework.
+Spring based Rust based application so that is one way to design a low latency high throughput.
+Coming to the database side, I think if it is not much required with the if the relationship is not much mandatory, then we can go with NoSQL.
+That again gives very fast results search results and the database insertion is also very fast because NoSQL is also like a JSON format.
+So it is very lightweight.
+But typically we have to consider about the security as well as the managing of the applications.
 So that is one area which we have to look at.

-Yeah.
-I think, uh, in the subclass in the override method overridden method we shouldn't use for set width we have to use only the superclass set set width.
-Otherwise, that overriding principle is not.
-So the this this is not a typical example of a runtime polymorphism.
-So, uh, for set height, uh, and set width, we have to correspondingly call the super set width and set height plus width.
+Yeah, I think in the subclass in the override method, we shouldn't use for set width, we have to use only the superclass set width.
+Otherwise, that overriding principle is not followed.
+So, this is not a typical example of a runtime polymorphism.
+For set height and set width, we have to correspondingly call the superclass set width and set height.

-Yeah.
-We can, uh, while using spring and hibernate is a ORM framework, uh, it enables uh, 1st level cache and 2nd level cache.
-So, um, the memory requirement is, uh, little we can reduce that memory footprint and also uh in that way we can avoid out of memory error errors.
-So when processing very large datasets using hibernate, we can employ the eh level cache and so that whenever you fetch fetch a record we can use that actually.
-Uh second thing is uh session factory is another feature of hibernate.
-So, that also can you can be avoid to avoid out of memory errors.
+We can, while using spring and hibernate as an ORM framework, it enables 1st level cache and 2nd level cache.
+So, the memory requirement is little we can reduce that memory footprint and also in that way we can avoid out of memory errors.
+So when processing very large datasets using hibernate, we can employ the second level cache and so that whenever you fetch a record you can use that actually.
+The second thing is the session factory is another feature of hibernate.
+That also can help you to avoid out of memory errors.

-Yeah.
-Uh, we can introduce introduce test cases in the, uh, typically in the business logic areas.
-Uh, so typically in a spring boot project, uh, when there is a a service class or a repository class, uh, in the service class, we can employ this test cases uh at the rate spring test at ah I think at the rate some spring boot test is there ah which will which will uh with which we can uh employ the test cases for that.
-So, this is the uh code level testing And, uh, the QA level test cases, I think we can prioritize uh, typically the, uh, the, uh, insertion area and the main I mean, the database insertion area.
-Yeah.
-We can also employ mokito at the unique level testing mokito framework.
-But, uh, coming to test cases, I think we have to cover the database interaction area, uh, the security level area, security interaction area.
-Uh, those areas, uh, we have to prioritize first because any security breach should be avoided.
-And also the database level, uh, the performance, we can see how much we can uh improve that performance also.
-So I think prioritizing these two integration area is important.
+Yeah, we can introduce test cases in the typically business logic areas.
+So typically in a Spring Boot project, when there is a service class or a repository class, in the service class, we can employ these test cases at the rate of Spring Test, which is some Spring Boot test that we can employ the test cases for.
+So, this is code-level testing.
+And the QA-level test cases, I think we can prioritize the insertion area and the main database insertion area.
+We can also employ Mockito at the unit level testing, the Mockito framework.
+But coming to test cases, I think we have to cover the database interaction area, the security level area, the security interaction area.
+Those areas, we have to prioritize first because any security breach should be avoided.
+And also the database level, the performance, we can see how much we can improve that performance also.
+So I think prioritizing these two integration areas is important.

 Yeah.
-Here also we can have some spring security based libraries to that means whenever we call suppose we are calling the external API using rest and rate then we have to first employ the uh check the I mean call the APIs security part and then then call the rest based application for that external API.
+Here also we can have some spring security based libraries to that means whenever we call suppose we are calling an external API using REST and rate, we have to first check the API's security part and then call the REST-based application for that external API.